-On February 4, 2019, IU School of Medicine opened its inaugural Scholarly Concentrations application.
+In 2019, IU School of Medicine launched Scholarly Concentrations.
 To help students decide if a concentration topic is the right fit, concentration co-directors shared the inside scoop—from why they got involved in the concentration to how a specific topic can help students reach their goals.

 Introduce yourself.
 Who are you and why did you decide to become involved in this Scholarly Concentration topic?